Get insider access

 Differences Between Sizes And Variants

-We bought and tested the 65-inch Samsung CU7000 TV, and these results are also valid for the 43-inch, 50-inch, 55-inch, 58-inch, 70-inch, 75-inch, and 85-inch models.
+We bought and tested the 65-inch Samsung CU7000, and these results are also valid for the 43-inch, 50-inch, 55-inch, 58-inch, 70-inch, 75-inch, and 85-inch models.
 The Samsung CU7000D is a variant sold at Costco and Sam's Club but is otherwise identical to the CU7000.
-Note that the last five letters in the model number (FXZA in this case) vary between retailers and individual regions, but there's no difference in performance.
+Note that the last four letters in the model number (FXZA in this case) vary between retailers and individual regions, but there's no difference in performance.

-Our unit was manufactured in March 2023; you can see the label here.
+Our unit was manufactured in March 2023, as you can see on the label.

 Compared To Other TVs

 The Samsung CU7000 is an entry-level budget TV with decent performance.
 It's comparable to 2020's Samsung TU7000, with each having slight advantages over the other.
 It's a very basic TV with limited picture quality and few extra features.
-There are better budget models available from other brands, like the cheaper Hisense U6/U6HTCL 4 Series/S455 2022, and TCL 5 Series/S555 2022 QLED.
-The Hisense U7H and Hisense U8/U8H both outperform the Samsung CU7000 and are typically cheaper.
-Overall, the Samsung CU7000 is probably not worth your money.
+There are better budget models available from other brands, like the cheaper Hisense U6/U6H, the TCL 4 Series/S455 2022, and the TCL 5 Series/S555 2022 QLED.
+The Hisense U7H and the Hisense U8/U8H both outperform the Samsung CU7000 and are typically cheaper.
+Overall, it's probably not worth your money.

 For other options, check out our recommendations for the best TVs, the best budget TVs, and the best 4k gaming TVs.